IanGlass/forkify/README.md

 ```

 #### Search View
-The `searchView` containes all the methods for reading an manipulating the search and recipes panel.
+The `searchView` containes all the methods for reading an manipulating the search and recipes panel. `getInput` and `getLabels` are called from `controlRecipe` to get the search query and search parameters.
+Once the `Search` model has digested the recipe list, `renderResults` gets called by `controlRecipe` which renders each recipe individually, limits their display title length, and renders the recipe navigation buttons.

 ```javascript
 /**